A client has checked out your portfolio and is interested in hiring your services. What’s next? Here are some steps to kickstart your design process.

 Contracts dealing with design work should include job scope, payment terms, project timeline, copyright usage, and deliverables.
 In addition, you should draft a contract that is straightforward and easily understandable.
 Because you’re just looking to set clear expectations for all parties involved in a project, there is no need to confuse everyone by filling your contract with all kinds of legal jargon.

 Consider using a template and customizing it to fit a particular project.
 It’s also a good idea to include names instead of generic terms such as ‘designer’ and ‘client’ to make the contract look more personal.
 If you’re looking for a standard template, the AIGA Standard Form of Agreement for Design Services is a good starting point.
 Its focus on modularity allows you create customized terms and conditions for different types of projects.

 Contrary to popular belief, email can be legally binding when it comes to agreements.
 It’s enforceable as long as both parties consent to the agreement made.
-For that, you have to clearly state the terms and conditions before sending them for the client to look over.
-They will then reply if they accept the ‘contract’ so everything is set in stone.
+For that, you have to clearly state the terms and conditions before sending the email for the client to look over.
+The client will then reply if they accept the ‘contract’ so everything is set in stone.